pycontribs/pyrax/docs/getting_started.md

 ## The `Identity` Class
 pyrax has an `Identity` class that is used to handle authentication and cache credentials.
 You can access it in your code using the reference `pyrax.identity`.
 Once authenticated, it stores your credentials and authentication token information.
 In most cases you do not need to interact with this object directly; pyrax uses it to handle authentication tasks for you.
 But it is available in case you need more fine-grained control of the authentication process, such as querying endpoints in different regions, or getting a list of user roles.

+As of Version 1.9.0 of pyrax, the concept of **context objects** that encapsulate all of the identity and clients for a given login can be used.
+They are discussed in much more detail [in this document](https://github.com/rackspace/pyrax/docs/context_objects.md).

 You can check its `authenticated` attribute to determine if authentication was successful; if so, its `token` and `expires` attributes contain the returned authentication information, and its `services` attribute contains a dict with all the service endpoint information.
 Here is an example of the contents of `services` after authentication (with identifying information obscured):